Updated: September 6, 2019

 Read the April 2018 NPRM in the Federal Register.

-Please note: at this time, the revised 2018 Common Rule does NOT apply to FDA-regulated or human subjects research supported by the Department of Justice.
+Please note: at this time, the revised 2018 Common Rule does NOT apply to FDA-regulated human subjects research.
 The FDA intends to harmonize its policy with the DHHS policy in the future.

 What does this mean for GT researchers?

 The regulatory changes were designed to reduce administrative burden and to enhance the protection of human subjects.
 The GT Human Research Protection Program is working hard to implement the revised regulations in time to comply with the implementation requirement date of January 21, 2019.
 The revisions include changes to the IRB Portal (IRBWise), policies, procedures and forms.
 There are specific changes that will impact the GT research community.